 Job Roles, Categories and everything is stored in SharePoint lists, accessible from the Core HR menu, making it easy for HR professionals to add them without requiring extra training.

 Next big thing in the Core HR module are reports.
 There are a bunch of reports that come out of the box, and you can always create your own custom ones if you need something more specific to your company.

 With the reports provided, you have a lot of information where you can easily see the profile of your employees.
-For example, here is the Equality and diversity report.
+For example, here is a Goal Statistic Dashboard.

 The last part of Core HR I want to talk about is Employee Documents.
 With the Employee Documents function, you can set it up so that, for example, all employees of type “Sales Person” need to give you a copy of their Driver License.
 You set those up in the Settings part of the Core HR Module.

 Afterwards, in the Documents tab, you can easily see all the Documents related to the business Human Resource practice, and easily see who didn’t send you all their documents yet.

 That is about it the Core HR module, now I will switch over to the Performance module.
 The Performance module is a performance appraisal system that automates the employees’ performance management, assessment, and appraisal processes.